Skip to main content

 • Owner permissions in the GitHub organization

-Step 1 – Go to Integrations
+Step 1 – Go to Copilot Integration

 Step 2 – Authenticate via GitHub OAuth

-How to check if you have the right permissions:
+How to check if you have the right permissions

-• If you can access your organization’s or enterprise’s Copilot usage metrics in GitHub, you likely have the required level of access.
+If you can access your organization’s or enterprise’s Copilot usage metrics in GitHub, you likely have the required level of access.
 If not, ask your GitHub Organization Owner, Enterprise Owner, Billing Manager, or an admin with the relevant Copilot metrics permission to complete the connection.

 Step 3 – Confirm the Sync